Z41D-K/Hospital-Management-System/README.md

 # Hospital-Management-System
 # 🏥 Hospital Management System

 This is a simple hospital management system built in **C++**.
 It combines a **console-based menu** with **SFML-based welcome and goodbye screens** to make the experience a bit more interactive.
-The system helps manage patient records, diagnoses, discharges, and billing in a simple and organized way.
+The system helps manage patient records, diagnoses, discharges, and billing in a simple and organized way.Using oops basic concepts and implementing some basic secuirty features.

 ---